 When an identity thief has purchased your personal information from a data breach, they can use it for all manner of malicious purposes.
-One common use is tax fraud.
+One common use is tax identity theft.

 This means a criminal might have purchased your bank account details and tax documents online and then have authenticated access to your bank account.
 Then the criminal can file a false tax return on your behalf and claim your refund from the IRS.
 When the IRS deposits money into your bank account, the criminal can transfer the money into an untraceable cryptocurrency wallet.
 This untraceable cryptocurrency can be used to purchase more stolen personal details, which starts the process all over again, or cashed out into the criminal’s own account.

-Unfortunately, the victim of this identity theft often has no idea he or she was targeted until filing the authentic tax return.
-Fortunately, there are steps you can take to help protect yourself.
+Unfortunately, the victim of tax fraud often has no idea he or she was targeted until filing the authentic tax return.

 If you have the documents you need to file your tax return, do so now.
 The more quickly you file your taxes the less time a criminal has to file taxes fraudulently in your name.